LesiaChaban/gdk-oci-oke-workshop/07-deploy-to-oke/deploy-to-oke.md

 In this lab, you will:

-* Provide the local access to your OKE cluster
+* Configure access to your OKE cluster
-* Deploy the application to OKE
+* Deploy the application to the OKE cluster

-## Task 1: Provide the local access to your OKE cluster
+## Task 1: Configure access to your OKE cluster

-1. In the same terminal in VS Code, run the command to create a directory for a `kubectl` configuration:
+1. In the same terminal in VS Code, run the command:

 	```bash
 	<copy>